 For probably half a century popular opinion has held that, when it comes to winter squash, “smaller is better.”
 The reason given is that an individual or small family can cut, cook and consume a single squash in just one meal.
-I believe this approach fails to take into account the advantages of larger squash, which actually outweigh those of small ones.
+I believe this approach fails to take into account the fact that the advantages of larger squash actually outweigh those of small ones.
 Just off the top of my head I can think of four reasons why I love large squash.

 Large squash give you more “bang for the buck” than small ones.